Obister-ji/FLAME-AI-9-OCT/Prompt writer/README.md

    - Update the endpoint URL in `src/services/api.ts`

 3. **Current Implementation**:
-   - The app simulates AI prompt optimization based on the input
+   - The app is now fully connected to the n8n webhook endpoint
-   - It generates realistic suggestions and improvements
+   - It sends prompt optimization requests to the n8n workflow
-   - The UI and functionality work exactly as they would with a real n8n backend
+   - The application processes the responses from the n8n workflow
-   - This provides a complete user experience while the n8n backend is being configured
+   - This provides a complete user experience with real AI-powered prompt optimization

 4. **Testing the Integration**:
-   - The application is fully functional with the simulated responses
+   - The application is fully functional with the connected n8n backend
    - You can test all features: prompt generation, templates, history, etc.
-   - When the n8n workflow is properly configured, simply update the API service to use the real endpoint
+   - The webhook endpoint is configured to process prompt optimization requests

 ### Example n8n Workflow